jainsahil77/File-Explorer/README.md

 # File-Explorer
-A practice project which provides Directory Exploration and modification using both GUI based desktop application as well as Angular based REST API web application
+A practice project which provides Directory Exploration and modification using both GUI based desktop application